ayetpyae/DH110/assignment08/README.md

 Next, I created 2 personas and empathy maps and came up with scenarios and journey maps in order to
 - understand the users from their perspectives and see how they view the world,
 - recognize target users' behaviors, pain points, goals, challenges, and more, and
-- create designs that focuses on users' needs through creating and analyzing personas in detail.
+- create designs that focus on users' needs through creating and analyzing personas in detail.
 Through this process, I understood what user-centered design means and how to take into consideration my users' needs and wants when interacting with an application.

 Here are the personas I created: